MyPureCloud/genesys-messenger-transport-mobile-sdk/README.md

 ---

-The Messenger Transport SDK provides a library of methods for connecting to Genesys Cloud Web Messaging APIs and WebSockets from Android and iOS native applications.
+Genesys Cloud Messenger Transport SDK provides a library of methods for connecting to Genesys Cloud Web Messaging APIs and WebSockets from Android and iOS native applications.

-## Usage
+## Installation

-To use the Messenger Transport SDK in an app, follow the installation instructions below for the appropriate platform.
+To import and install the Messenger Transport SDK in an app, follow the instructions below for the appropriate platform.

-### Android SDK Installation
+### Install Messenger Transport SDK on Android

+Messenger Transport supports versions of Android 21 and up.

 Add the following dependency to the `dependencies` section of your app's `build.gradle` file.
 ```
 implementation 'cloud.genesys:messenger-transport-mobile-sdk:<version>'
 ```

-### iOS SDK Installation
+### Install Messenger Transport SDK on iOS

-The Messenger Transport SDK supports versions of iOS 11.0 and up.
+Messenger Transport SDK supports versions of iOS 11.0 and up.

 #### Installation with CocoaPods